sihui62/openhab-addons/bundles/org.openhab.binding.worxlandroid/README.md

 ##### multi-zones

-If Multi Zones are supported, you are able to define 4 separate Zones and split working times by 10 to those.
+If Multi Zones are supported, you are able to define 4 separate zones and split working times by 10 to those.

-To ease Zone Configuration, you are able to set distance in meters where a specific Zone starts.
+To ease zone configuration, you are able to set distance in meters where a specific zone starts.
 Bearing in mind that you roughly shall know how many meters of cable have been used (without buffer).

 As second step you are able to set time in percent and split in parts of 10 between allocation zones.